Milestones:List of IEEE Milestones

 Sir Chandrasekhara Venkata Raman, Nobel-laureate (Physics-1930), assisted by K S Krishnan at IACS, Calcutta, India, discovered on 28 February 1928, that when a beam of coloured light entered a liquid, a fraction of the light scattered was of a different colour, dependent on material property.
 This radiation effect of molecular scattering of light bears his name as ‘Raman Effect’, from which many applications in photonic communications and spectroscopy evolved.

-Ardnacrusha, County Limerick, Ireland, Dedicated 29 July 2002 -- IEEE United Kingdom/Republic of Ireland Section
+- Ardnacrusha, County Limerick, Ireland, Dedicated 29 July 2002 - IEEE United Kingdom and Ireland Section

 The Shannon Scheme was officially opened at Parteen Weir on 22 July 1929.
 One of the largest engineering projects of its day, it was successfully executed by Siemens to harness the Shannon River.
 It subsequently served as a model for large-scale electrification projects worldwide.
 Operated by the Electricity Board of Ireland, it had an immediate impact on the social, economic and industrial development of Ireland and continues to supply significant power beyond the end of the 20th century.